jdmartinez-nxl/jdmartinez-nxl/README.md

 ### Hey, there

-I'm Juan and I'm a backend senior developer at [Nextlane](https://github.com/Nextlane-R-D).
+I'm Juan and I'm a backend senior developer in SWAT 1 team at [Nextlane](https://github.com/Nextlane-R-D).
 I love building things using [C#](https://github.com/dotnet/csharplang) and learn new stuff every day.

 ## My job

 - **I'm currently working on**: A lot of cloud use cases using microservices architecture, DDD, and some other exciting stuff.
-- **Ask me about**: .NET, DDD, CQRS, RESTful APIs, SQL Databases, Software Architecture, Design Patterns, Testing, and a lot more...
+- **Ask me about**: .NET, DDD, CQRS, RESTful APIs, SQL databases, software architecture, design datterns, desting, and more...
 - **How to reach me**: Reach out and connect with me on Microsoft Teams.

 ## My hobbies